Meet Me After Dark

 She was his promised land, his Eretz Kanaan.
 He tilled and plowed her dark, fertile fields, and planted his seeds during an earthquake, the tremors from which shook the bed and the walls.

-This entry is part of Jack Rusher’s archive, originally published August 14th, 2006, in New York.
+This entry is part of my journal, published August 14, 2006, in New York.